majorleaguetagpro/mltp-archive/README.md

 [Minors Game Data](https://docs.google.com/spreadsheets/d/1QNxg5Ao3KgswdLEVv4Ol-vTpkN4kL9dD5T_F7F_mi9w/edit?usp=sharing) | Player statistics per game (mLTP)
 [Minors Half Data](https://docs.google.com/spreadsheets/d/1XEgQBjptYu1p0ZQLMpQ23J3O70EEQ9xdi0oRDq38S8s/edit?usp=sharing) | Player statistics per half (mLTP)
 Minors Score Data | Match Scores (mLTP)

+You are free to use this data however you see fit and are encouraged to post any bulk analysis to the [/r/MLTP subreddit](https://www.reddit.com/r/MLTP).
+If you are using this data in a public-facing manner, please include a link to this repository so others can use this data as well.

 # Table of Contents
 - **[Match Data Structure](#match-data-structure)**